ComeCheritel/pathfinder_dice/README.md

 1. to determine which simulation whose results have already been obtained appears to be the closest to the one sought
 2. comment out model simulations with probabilistic targets preceding the target under consideration (i.e. the one whose result has already been released) using the `$ontext` and `$offtext` command lines
 3. write the `resultsxxx.gdx` file corresponding to the simulation result selected in **1.** to the `$gdxin resultsxxx.gdx` and `execute_loadpoint "resultsxxx.gdx"` code lines
-4. rerun the code and wait to see if the new guess results leads to a feasible solution
+4. rerun the code and wait to see if the new guess results leads to a feasible solution.
+If the solution is not feasible, select another simulation result file close to the one sought and go back to step **3.**.

 # How-to